 The lifestyle at Columbia

 Just a few days later my semester started.
 If you are from Germany, you might think four courses a week sounds like a relaxed time.
-Well, after one week you will realise how wrong you were.
-Several hundreds of pages to read per week, weekly graded assignments and short, mid-term and final exams keep you busy.
-On the first few weekends, you might end up in one of the libraries working through case studies, books and doing team work for 10 to 15 hours.
-During the week on the other hand, Columbia provides plenty of opportunities to release stress.
+Well, after one week you will realize how wrong you were.
+Several hundreds of pages to read per week, weekly graded assignments, and short, mid-term, and final exams keep you busy.
+On the first few weekends, you might even end up in one of the libraries working through case studies, books, and doing team work for 10 to 15 hours.
+During the week, on the other hand, Columbia provides plenty of opportunities to release stress.
 The universities huge 4 floor gym with a pool and running track is one part of it.
-They also have student clubs where you can make and record music, learn martial arts, have political discussions and so much more.
-This is also one of the best ways to meet new people from different backgrounds on campus; especially if you are under 21 and cannot access all the small bars around campus to enjoy some beer with you fellow students.
+They also have student clubs where you can make and record music, learn martial arts, have political discussions, and so much more.
+This is also one of the best ways to meet new people from different backgrounds on campus; especially if you are under 21 and cannot access all the small bars around campus to enjoy some beer with your fellow students.

 So, is it worth it?

-Finally, I had to ask myself if the 40,000$ for rent, tuition fees, food and travelling are worth it your Semester abroad.
+Finally, I had to ask myself if the 40,000$ for rent, tuition fees, food, and traveling are worth it.
 If you ask me, they totally are!
-The chance to study in such a diverse environment, work hands on and learn from professors who have their own companies, have worked for governments or even hold a Nobel Prize is unique experience.
+The chance to study in such a diverse environment, to work hands-on, and to learn from professors who have their own companies, have worked for governments or even hold a Nobel Prize is a unique experience.